 SUPPLEMENTARY EXAMINATIONS/JUNE NSC EXAMS

 The supplementary examination in February/March has been phased out and is therefore no longer available.
 A new examination is available during May/June where candidates can improve their results or complete outstanding results.
-The closing date for application is 31 January in the current year.
+The closing date for application for 2021 is 26 March.

 Conditions for entry